 The Lifespan of Running Shoes

-The general rule of thumb is that running shoes should be replaced every 300 to 500 miles.
+The general rule is that running shoes should be replaced every 300 to 500 miles.
 This range is broad because the lifespan of your running shoes depends on various factors such as your running style, body weight, the terrain you run on, and the shoe’s construction.
 Heavier runners or those with a more aggressive running style might find their shoes wearing out closer to the 300-mile mark, while lighter runners might stretch their shoes’ lifespan to 500 miles or more.

 Signs It’s Time to Replace Your Running Shoes